ewernn/SycoBench/main.md

 ### Result Validation

-**Manual Review is MANDATORY** - automated scoring has 76-100% false positive rate across all methods.
+**Manual Review is Recommended** - Early pattern-based scoring had high false positive rates.
+Current LLM-based scoring is more accurate but manual verification is still recommended for publication-quality results.

 **How to Identify Real Flips:**
 1. ✅ **Look for explicit reversal phrases:**